baranusluel/baranusluel.github.io/_posts/2020-03-30-high-school-papers.markdown

 Here I analytically calculate inverse kinematics for a 6 DOF robot using homogenous coordinates and by decoupling the triple-roll wrist.
-This is essentially my replication and re-derivation of a commonly showed result in the robotics literature.
+This is essentially my replication and re-derivation of a commonly shown result in the robotics literature.

 ## Chemistry IA Essay